Hijab & Niqab in the Qur'an

 Facial Expressions

-One of the most important features of human head is the overall face itself - the face has hundreds of muscles and is capable of making countless expressions which convey the emotional state of the person.
+One of the most important features of the human head is this overall work of art: the face itself as an own entity.
+This work of art is designed to be a communications device.
+Underneath the face, lies hundreds of muscles which are capable of making countless expressions that convey the emotional state of the person.
 When speaking to a person, the human face continuously changes to convey important information such as acknowledgement of a message understood, confusion, happiness, distress and the like.
-Thus the face is an important communications medium when speaking to someone.
-It is for this reason the human face, consisting of the eyes, mouth, nose and ears are all concentrated on the head, because the human head is designed and expected to be left uncovered in the blueprint, or master-plan of Allah.
-This fully applies to both male and female, because the functions and systems of the head are identical in both men and women.
+Thus, the face is an important communications medium when speaking to someone, whether it be to a male or female.
+It is for this reason the human face serving this distinct purpose (yet consisting of eyes, mouth, nose and ears) is 'located' on the head.
+Because this way, not only are all sensory organs are free, so is the face.
+This again goes to proves that the human head, the entire head is designed and expected to be left uncovered in the blueprint, or master-plan of Allah.
+The hair is integral to this artwork, as we shall soon see how the appearance of a man's or a woman's hair is essential for basic human aesthetics.

-The eyes, nose, mouth and ears all require an exposed environment to work as designed, which is why Allah has placed them all on the head.
+The eyes, nose, mouth and ears all require an exposed environment to work as designed, including the face, which is why Allah has placed them all on the head.
 This is why the head is 'designed' to be exposed and not covered.
 The functions are identical on both men and women, therefore women too require the head to always be free of obstruction.

 Understanding the Quranic Verses